Scoreclever Editorial Analysis | ea.scoreclever.com

 Sentence 11 of 18

-As with many of its predecessors,the programmedoes not addressthe opportunity costs of accessing health care,forcing workers to continue contending with lost wages.
+As with many of its predecessors, the programme does not address the opportunity costs of accessing health care, forcing workers to continue contending with lost wages.

-Phrase Breakdown
+Sentence Breakdown

 As with many of its predecessors